jake-stan92/StravaJS2.0/README.md

 ## Tech Stack

 For this project I decided to use PostgreSQL as a database to store sensitive athlete data.
 This is easily hosted and maintained on render.
 For the back-end I decided to use NodeJS and React (Vite) on the front-end.
-This choice was made mainly due to ease of continuous deployment as well as wanting to practice developing in both frameworks
+This choice was made mainly due to ease of continuous deployment as well as wanting to practice developing in both frameworks.
+The charts themselves were created using ChartJS.

 ## The Journey